mlexchange/workflow-viz/README.md

 Either `PATH_TO_DATA_ALS` or `PATH_TO_DATA_DESY` can be omitted, but must match with the `PATH_TO_DATA` path in the `SAXSWAXS-workflows` environment.

 Additionally, the `TILED_API_KEY` needs to be the same.

+If `TILED_WHITELIST` is empty, no files/directories will be skipped, but if it is not one needs to specify all names to be whitelisted (including top-level directory names, e.g. `"raw, processed, <beamtimeid>"`).

+If `TILED_WHITELIST` is empty, no files/directories will be skipped, but if it is not one needs to specify all names to be whitelisted (including top-level directory names, e.g. `"raw, processed, <beamtimeid>"`).

 ## Beamtime setup: Start up a Tiled